Burton China Readies to Reach New Heights

 Product Localization for Global Consumers

 Although their operations span the globe, it hasn’t been challenging for Burton to stay true to their brand DNA.
-Smith explains, “Our founder Jake was always very clear who we are and what we stand for.”
-Smith calls Burton a “value driven company” and says they focus heavily on sustainability and inclusiveness.
-Of course, opportunely for Burton their focus on green initiatives is very much in line with the Chinese government’s current environmental priorities.
-However, Smith insists that Burton is unwavering on their core values, “We are not going to change our identity for any market, because that wouldn’t be legitimate.”
-All of this said, he still appreciates the need for local modifications, “We have a saying, we say that the Corporation bakes the cake and the local offices put the frosting on it.”
+Smith explains, “Our founder, Jake, was always very clear about who we are and what we stand for.”
+Smith calls Burton a “value-driven company” and says they focus heavily on sustainability and inclusiveness.
+Opportunely for Burton, their focus on green initiatives aligns with the Chinese government’s current environmental priorities.
+However, Smith insists that Burton is unwavering in their core values, saying, “We are not going to change our identity for any market, because that wouldn’t be authentic.”
+With that said, he still appreciates the need for local modifications, stating, “We have a saying: the Corporation bakes the cake, and the local offices put the frosting on it.”

 Part of Burton’s localization effort in China included establishing a soft goods license to create products tailored for the local market.
 Notably, outside of the company’s Vermont headquarters, Burton China is the only international arm of the company with a licensing agreement.
 Smith notes three main reasons for this: “First and foremost, it’s the Chinese consumers.
-The trends in the China market are a little bit different than the direction of our global line.
-Whether that’s color stories, fit, or details.
+The trends in the China market are slightly different from our global line, whether that’s color stories, fit, or details.
 We know from our market research that we need to create products specifically for China.”
-While it is unusual for Burton to create market specific products, it’s not unprecedented.
-Smith recalls a line Burton previously tailored for female consumers in Japan, explaining that the global line didn’t fit Japanese women so they created a local line adjusted for fit and style.
+While it is unusual for Burton to create market-specific products, it’s not unprecedented.
+Smith recalls a line Burton previously tailored for female consumers in Japan, explaining that the global line didn’t fit Japanese women, so they created a local line adjusted for fit and style.
 Next, Smith says “speed to market” is an important component.
-He points out that Burton’s license agreement is another benefit from their partnership with Hillhouse Capital as it enables them to efficiently operate outside of the corporate supply chain.
-“We can make the right product, that right fit, the right color stories.
-It’s very efficient for us to get to market right now,” he says “for example, what we’re going to sell in stores next October, we already have the samples in our office now.”
+He points out that Burton’s license agreement is another benefit from their partnership with Hillhouse Capital, as it enables them to operate efficiently outside of the corporate supply chain.
+“We can create the right product, the right fit, the right color stories.
+It’s very efficient for us to get to market right now,” he says.
+“For example, what we’re going to sell in stores next October, we already have the samples in our office now.”
 Smith says Burton wants to be even more proactive in China, and he is counting on this efficient supply chain to be a huge asset to the brand going forward.

-The final motivation for the soft-good license is year-round business.
+The final motivation for the soft-goods license is year-round business.
 Currently, Burton is exclusively associated with the snow industry.
-Smith explains, “I will meet people who will say I love Burton, but I’m not a snowboarder so it’s not a brand for me.
+Smith explains, “I meet people who say I love Burton, but I’m not a snowboarder, so it’s not a brand for me.
 So, while we’ve positioned ourselves as the snowboarding industry leader around the world, that also limits some of our business capabilities.”
-China, as a new market, represents a unique opportunity to build Burton beyond the winter season into a year-round brand.
-However, Smith realizes that in order to capitalize on that opportunity, Burton needs to focus more on apparel, accessories, and China specific products, and that he says, is what is made possible by the licensing agreement.
+China, as a new market, represents a unique opportunity to expand Burton beyond the winter season into a year-round brand.
+However, Smith realizes that in order to capitalize on that opportunity, Burton needs to focus more on apparel, accessories, and China-specific products.
+He says that is made possible by the licensing agreement.

 This article is from the AmCham China Quarterly Magazine (Issue 1, 2022).
 To access the entire publication for free, sign up on our member portal here.